Skiing in Niseko, Japan with GoPro and The Ski Week

 I reckon the content will make up for it though.
 I’ve just sorted the photos and there will be a video edit to follow too.

-You may know already that I am a Global Ambassador for the incredible company that is GoPro.
-Late last year, in Sept 2016, GoPro flew me out to Lake Tahoe, California for the launch of their greatest technology yet:
+You may know already that I am an ambassador for the incredible company that is GoPro.
+Last year, in Sept 2016, GoPro flew me out to Lake Tahoe, California for the launch of their greatest technology yet, the Hero 5 cameras.
+Shop here.

 Throughout the launch, in groups, we were challenged to make a video of our experience to enter the ambassador competition and (mainly due to Rory Kramer’s under-pressure editing skills)… we actually won!